embedded-kiddie/MLX90640Viewer/README.md

 ### `Viewer` class methods

 - **`Viewer::Viewer(String file_path)`**
     In the constructor of the `Viewer` class, specify the path of the file to be played.
+Specify the file name with an absolute path or a relative path from the sketch folder where `Viewer.pde` is located.

 - **`void SetAutoRange(boolean autoRange)`**
     Specify `true` to automatically follow the temperature range to be rendered.
 If `false`, it will be set to 20°C to 35°C.